-Clear Spaces (R304.5.5) - Beyond the bottom grade break of perpendicular ramps, a clear space 4-foot by 4-foot minimum shall be provided.
+12.6.6 Curb Ramp Clear Spaces - PROWAG (R304.5.5)

+Beyond the bottom grade break of perpendicular ramps, a clear space 4-foot by 4-foot minimum shall be provided.
 This clear space must be within the pedestrian street crossing (crosswalk) and wholly outside of any vehicle travel lanes.
+Clear space should not be confused with turning space/landing space as it is a distinct concept.